 How do you calculate Customer Acquisition Cost?

-In the most literal sense CAC is total spend to acquire a new customer divided by the total number of new customers acquired in that period.
+In the most literal sense, CAC is the total spend to acquire a new customer divided by the total number of new customers acquired in that period.
 Calculating total cost is unique to your business so you will need to think through all your costs and determine which are directly related to acquiring new customers.
 Typical expenses include sales commissions and salaries, advertising spend, marketing spend, etc. Let’s run through an example: Imagine last month you spent $10,000 on sales commissions and salaries, $5,000 on advertising via Facebook and Adwords, and $2,000 on marketing materials.
 You spent a total of $17,000 last month acquiring customers.
 Let’s also assume that you acquired 100 new customers from that spend.
 Therefore, your CAC is $17,000 / 100 = $170, meaning it cost you $170 to acquire each new customer last month.

 If you are an established business and have lots of good historical data you can simply take an average of actual gross profit for each client to figure a pretty solid lifetime value.
-However, if you are a younger company or don’t have good data to review, it is more likely you will have to make a few assumptions to determine total lifetime value.
-The general calculation is total gross profit received from a client in a period multiplied by the total number of periods you expect to receive money from that client.
-For example, let's say your customers pay you $100 / month for your service, of that $100 top line revenue, $65 is cost of goods sold thus giving you a gross margin of $35 (100-65=35).
-Now you need to apply an assumed length of time they will remain a customer (let's assume 16 months), therefore your total lifetime value is $35 x 16 = $560.
-I recommend reading an article by Jeff Bussgang titled Your LTV Math is Wrong for a more indepth review to accurately calculate LTV.
+However, if you are a younger company or don’t have good data to review, it is more likely you will have to make a few assumptions to determine the total lifetime value.
+The general calculation is the total gross profit received from a client in a period multiplied by the total number of periods you expect to receive money from that client.
+For example, let’s say your customers pay you $100 / month for your service, of that $100 top-line revenue, $65 is the cost of goods sold thus giving you a gross margin of $35 (100-65=35).
+Now you need to apply an assumed length of time they will remain a customer (let’s assume 16 months), therefore your total lifetime value is $35 x 16 = $560.
+I recommend reading an article by Jeff Bussgang titled Your LTV Math is Wrong for a more in-depth review to accurately calculate LTV.

 While this calculation is simple and intuitive, it should be closely paid attention to as your business grows.
 Owners and investors should look at your gross margin over time to see if it is increasing, meaning you have gained some efficiencies as you’ve grown your business.
 Gross Margin is calculated Like this: